nwnxee/unified/Plugins/Appearance/README.md

 ## Description

-Allows the appearance and some other things of creatures to be overridden per player
+Allows the appearance and some other things of creatures to be overridden per player.

-## Environment Variables